image-js/image-js-docs/docs/Tutorials/ROI analysis.md

 const roiMap = fromMask(mask);
 ```

-or, if an image has more complex background and many small elements are positioned closely to each other, use `watershed` function:
+or, if an image has small elements that are touching each other, use `watershed` function:

 ```ts
 const roiMap = watershed(image, { points, mask });